dmitrybirin/puppeteer-test/README.md

 - [x] Automate test cases
 - [x] Add how to run tests in Readme
 - [ ] Improve test coverage
-- [ ] API tests
-- [ ] Improve Autocomplete tests to be able to choose not only first option
 - [ ] Check spinners
 - [ ] Currency tests
 - [ ] DatePicker tests
+- [ ] Ownership tests
+- [ ] API tests
+- [ ] Improve Autocomplete tests to be able to choose not only first option
+- [ ] Intercepting requests
+- [ ] Screenshot comparison for various screen sizes
 - [ ] Select currency and input elements are very similar.
 Get rid of select.
-- [ ] Create FAQ (Why puppeteer, pros and cons, why I did that, not that)
+- [x] Create FAQ (Why puppeteer, pros and cons, why I did that, not that)